rahmatsyifana12/assignment-test-interview/README.md

 ```

 Create a database with name "student" without quotes in your postgreSQL server.
 Input `spring.datasource.username` with your postgreSQL username and `spring.datasource.password` with your postgreSQL password.

+Last but not least, run the `DemoApplication.java` and we all set.